We help students and their families with costs associated with postsecondary education!

 When consolidating your private student loans, you will typically be required to undergo entrance and exit loan counseling.
 This will help the lender in better understanding how to structure the consolidation loan that will work best for you.

-You may also be eligible for additional benefits such as a 15-year repayment term with no prepayment penalties.
+You may also be eligible for additional benefits such as a 15 or 20-year repayment term with no prepayment penalties.
 This can allow you to pay off your loan faster without the worry of paying extra if you end up eliminating your debt early.

 When consolidating your student loans through Cedar Education Lending, it is easy to see how much you will pay each month – based on the amount you need to borrow – by using our student loan consolidation calculator.
 You can also have all of your questions answered with regard to better understanding how the student loan consolidation process works and how doing so can help you in your specific situation.